wazuh/wazuh-documentation/source/user-manual/wazuh-dashboard/management.rst

 Miscellaneous
 ^^^^^^^^^^^^^

-You can manually execute the Health check on this section
+You can manually run the Wazuh dashboard health check from this section.
+This health check assesses the operational status and performance of the Wazuh dashboard.

 .. thumbnail:: /images/kibana-app/features/settings/miscellaneous.png
    :align: center